dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Communicating both containers: the network
 ------------------------------------------
 By default, docker-compose creates a dedicated `bridge <https://docs.docker.com/network/bridge/>`_ network and makes it available to all containers, meaning that containers **in the same host** can see each other and access to the services in them without the need of exposing ports.
-That's the reason why mysql port (3309) is not exposed in the container, as it's not required to access mysql from outside the composition.
+That's the reason why mysql port (3306) is not exposed in the container, as it's not required to access mysql from outside the composition.

 We are going to create a new network for our composition to showcase the syntax.
 One can create several networks in a given composition, and make them available to the containers at discretion.
 This will affect the number of network interfaces and routing rules configured for each container.

-Network driver will use the **bridge** driver as all the examples are meant to run in a single docker host.
-This tutorial is not covering the cases where many docker hosts run a composed application, in which case, the *overlay* driver should be used.
+Network driver will use the **bridge** driver as all the examples are meant to run in a **single** docker host.
+This tutorial is not covering the cases where **many** docker hosts run a composed application, in which case, the *overlay* driver should be used.

 To create a network, add its name into the ``networks`` section.
 Optionally, set the ``driver`` to use.
 Then, reference it from the containers which should use that network.
 That's an excellent chance to give a host name to the container *in that network* via the ``aliases`` directive.
 The result would look like `sample #4 <04_files/04_liferay_mysql_networking.yml>`_: